Fighting Slow and Flaky CI/CD Pipelines Starts with Observability

 Step 1: Collect with OpenTelemetry

 OpenTelemetry is the emerging standard for collecting observability data.
 At the time of writing, OpenTelemetry is generally available (GA) for collecting Distributed Tracing, and it’s recommended to use it to keep future-proof and vendor agnostic.
-Note that OpenTelemetry will also cover metric and log data in the future as well.
+Note that OpenTelemetry covers metric and log data as well.

 Here’s what it takes to collect trace data from Jenkins with OpenTelemetry: